approov/quickstart-xamarin-httpclient/README.md

 > **WARNING Obsolete dependency**: The package `ApproovHttpClient-Platform-Specific` has been obsoleted and should not be used any longer.

-## ADDING THE APPROOV SERVICE
+## ADDING THE APPROOV SERVICE AND THE APPROOV SDK

 The Approov SDK makes use of a custom `HttpClient` implementation, `ApproovHttpClient` and it is available as a NuGet package in the default repository `nuget.org`.
 The `ApproovHttpClient` includes platform specific code in the `ApproovService` class.
-The `ShapesApp.Android` and `ShapesApp.iOS` projects require the `ApproovHttpClient` package in order to use the Approov enabled service.
-Select `Project` and `Manage NuGet Packages...` then select `Browse` and search for the `ApproovHttpClient` package.
+The `ShapesApp.Android` and `ShapesApp.iOS` projects require the `ApproovHttpClient` package in order to use the Approov enabled service, alongside the `ApproovSDK` package which contains the native bindings.
+Select `Project` and `Manage NuGet Packages...` then select `Browse` and search for the `ApproovHttpClient` and `ApproovSDK` packages.

 ![Add ApproovSDK Package](readme-images/add-nuget-packages.png)

-Select and install the latest available package.
+Select and install the latest available versions.

-## ADDING THE APPROOV SDK

-The Approov SDK is available as a NuGet package in the default repository `nuget.org`,  the packages name being `ApproovSDK`.

-## USING THE APPROOVSERVICE
+## USING THE APPROOV SERVICE

  Before using the `ApproovService` class, you need to initialize it with a configuration string.
 This will have been provided in your Approov onboarding email (it will be something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`).
 After initializing the `ApproovService` class, you can obtain an `ApproovHttpClient` and perform network requests: